david-schmidt/KEGS-upstream/README.kegs.txt

 		(or in your home directory).
 It can be either from a ROM 01 (131072 bytes long) or from a ROM 03 machine (262144 bytes long.)
 	3) A disk image to boot.
-This can be either "raw" format or 2IMG.
+This can be either "raw" format, 2IMG, or Woz.
 See discussion below.
-GS/OS would be best.

 Getting ROMs
 ------------